stratum-mining/stratum/roles/translator/README.md

    Devices) (`channel_nominal_hashrate`), which is communicated to the SV2 Upstream to help it decide a proper difficulty target.

 ### Run
-1. Copy the `tproxy-config-example.toml` into `conf/` directory.
+1. Copy the `proxy-config-example.toml` into `conf/` directory.
-2. Edit it with custom desired configuration and rename it `tproxy-config.toml`
+2. Edit it with custom desired configuration and rename it `proxy-config.toml`
 3. Point the SV1 Downstream Mining Device(s) to the Translator Proxy IP address and port.
 4. Run the Translator Proxy: